M-Zeeshan-Haider/tyslinjs-ws/README.md

-# Bitshares websocket interface (tyslinjs-ws)
+# Tyslin websocket interface (tyslinjs-ws)

-Pure JavaScript Bitshares websocket library for node.js and browsers.
-Can be used to easily connect to and obtain data from the Bitshares blockchain via public apis or local nodes.
+Pure JavaScript Tyslin websocket library for node.js and browsers.
+Can be used to easily connect to and obtain data from the Tyslin blockchain via public apis or local nodes.

 Credit for the original implementation goes to [jcalfeee](https://github.com/jcalfee).